Johanmkr/MasterThesis/log/dbd.md

 ## Monday 26.06.23
 * Continued to build dataset and dataloader objects of the dummy data from two small slices of gr and newtonian.
 * How to best normalise the data?
 Zero centred and unit variance?
+* Have pipeline, generalising (further also)
+* Run the longer simulations, and look at architecture.
+* Need to understand more theory.